snow9422/pdf-csv-compiler-exporter/README.md

 - The script automatically detects the encoding of the CSV file using `chardet`.
 - The script cleans up the CSV data by replacing `--` with `NA` and converting date, amount, and balance columns to appropriate formats.
 - The logo is added at the top of the output PDF, followed by the content from the input PDF and the transaction data from the CSV file.
+- The original PDF's style is preserved in the output PDF.